Prepare For the Next Evolution of Medicine.

-No, you cannot use the cells stored in immune cell banking from your body for other people, even if they are a family member.
+Unfortunately no, you cannot use the cells stored in immune cell banking from your body for other people, even if they are a family member.
 These cells are specific to an individual’s body, meaning they will not work for anyone else.

 What Happens When the Cells Are Needed?

 Doctors can request the immune system cells at any time to treat different illnesses.
 One of the immune cell banking units will be retrieved from storage, and arrangements will then made for them to be sent off to the treating therapist.

 Immune cell banking is an investment in your health that can be likened to taking out an insurance policy.
 The more you take proactive steps now, the better off you will be for when the need arises.
 If you’d like to read more about this topic, we invite you to visit Bioinformant’s October 2022 article titled “Is Storing Your Immune Cells Really Worth It?” linked here.